sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/architecture-public-safety.md

 services: iot-central
 ---

-# Public safety architecture
+# Security and safety video analytics application architecture

-The public safety application template lets you build solutions that...
+The **Security and safety video analytics** application template lets you build solutions that...

-The key components of the public safety solution include:
+The key components of the security and safety video analytics solution include:

 ## Live video analytics (LVA)